 We can use an array name as a pointer constant.
 The address of the first element in the array is the value of this pointer constant.
 This means that if we have an array named mks, then mks and &mks can be used interchangeably

-Avail our help with C programming assignment if you need assistance with your pointers homework.
+Avail our help with C programming assignment if you need assistance with your pointers assignment.
 Programmingassignmenthelper.com is here to cater to all your programming needs.